GarnerOpt/Improved-Convergence-Factor-of-Windowed-AA/README.md

  * Nonlinear_Operator_Simulations_SHORT.m  (recommended, see (2) and (3) below)

+ * Comparing_AA_Approaches_TME.m

 -----------------
 IMPORTANT NOTES:
 -----------------
 (1) Each of these .m files produces a different set of numerical results.
 The first, Linear_Operator_Simulations.m, produces all of the experiments with linear operators.
-More precisly, running this script reproduces Figures 2 and 3 in the paper.
+More precisly, running this script reproduces Figure 1 in the paper.

 (2) Nonlinear_Operator_Simulations.m and Nonlinear_Operator_Simulations_SHORT.m  both reproduce all of the experiments on the TME model.
 The first, Nonlinear_Operator_Simulations.m, runs all of the experiments in their entirety.
 For this reason, it takes about an hour to run.

-(3) Nonlinear_Operator_Simulattions_SHORT.m presents the figures presented in the paper by loading the data computed from these experiments.
+(3) Nonlinear_Operator_Simulations_SHORT.m presents the figures presented in the paper by loading the data computed from these experiments.
 Thus, this script takes significantly less time to run when compared to Nonlinear_Operator_Simulations.m